HaroldMills/hear-birds-again/README.md

 hear high-pitched bird sounds.

 The initial version of the app uses a simple time domain overlap-add (OLA) pitch shifting algorithm.
-A forthcoming version will use a more sophisticated frequency domain algorithm.
+A subsequent version will use a more sophisticated frequency domain algorithm.

 *Hear Birds Again* is not yet available on the Apple App Store, but we plan